Dromediansk/mp-blog/src/markdown-pages/web-development-guide.md

 ---
-title: "Journey to web development or how to transform desires into reality"
+title: "Guide to web development or how to get a job without computer science degree"
+author: "Miroslav Pillar"
 date: "13.
 July 2019"
 description: "I wanted to become a full-time developer, so I set a goal to get a job within one year.
-In fact, I got it after 7 months - without computer science degree."
+In fact, I got it after 7 months."
 ---

 ***